alokbabu/college-alumni/README.md

 A training project with PHP, Bootstrap and GitHub.

 #Aim
-PHP College Alumni web application with MVC Architectural patterns without frameworks.
+A try on building PHP College Alumni web application on MVC patterns without frameworks.

-## Structure
-- assets/css
-- assets/images
-- assets/js

-- /includes/
-- /includes/footer.php
-- /includes/header.php
-- /includes/nav-bar.php

-- lib/config/
-- lib/controller/
+- PHP Version 5.6.2
-- lib/model/
+- MySQL 5.5.38

 #Recommended link